 Example 2.
 John blends Batch 2 in an empty tank.
 According to his delivery tickets, he blended 7,220 gallons of gasoline and 780 gallons of alcohol.
-Because Batch 2 contains only 9.75% alcohol (780 \div 8,000), it qualifies as 7.7% gasohol.
+Because Batch 2 contains only 9.75% alcohol ($780 \pm 8,000$), it qualifies as 7.7% gasohol.

 Batches containing at least 9.8% alcohol.
 If a mixture contains at least 9.8%, but less than 10%, alcohol, part of the mixture is considered to be 10% gasohol.
 To figure that part, multiply the number of gallons of alcohol in the mixture by 10.
-The other part of the mixture is excess liquid on which no credit or refund is allowed.
-Reduce the total gallons of gasoline by the amount of excess liquid to determine the amount of gasoline used to produce the 10% gasohol.
-This provision is based on proposed regulations which you can rely on until final regulations are issued.
+The result is the number of gallons on which a credit or refund may be claimed if the gasoline in the mixture was taxed at the full rate.
+The remaining gallons in the mixture are excess liquid on which no credit or refund is allowed.

 Example.
 John uses an empty 8,000 gallon tank to blend gasoline and alcohol.
 The delivery tickets show that he blended 7,205 metered gallons of gasoline and 795 metered gallons of alcohol.
 He purchased the gasoline at a price that included the full amount of the excise tax.
 The batch contains 9.9375% alcohol (795 ÷ 8,000).
-John determines that 7,950 gallons (10×795) of the mixture qualifies as 10% gasohol.
+John determines that 7,950 gallons (10 \times 795) of the mixture qualifies as 10% gasohol.
 The other 50 gallons is excess liquid.
 John reduces the amount of gasoline (7,205 gallons) by the excess liquid (50 gallons) to determine the amount of gasoline used to produce the 10% gasohol.
 He can claim a refund or credit for part of the excise tax paid on 7,155 gallons of gasoline.
 He cannot claim a refund or credit on the 50 gallons of excess liquid.